rayhankinan/distributed-ticketing-and-reservation-system/ticket-service/README.md

 | POST | /seat/webhook-refund | Webhook for failed payment |
 | POST | /seat/webhook-failed | Webhook for refunds |

+The body and header for all APIs can be seen in the Postman collection inside `ticket-service` folder.

 ## How To Start

 From the root of this repository, run `docker-compose up`.